Freetz/freetz/make/README.md

     FFmpeg is a complete, cross-platform solution to record, convert and stream audio and video.

   * **[fortune 1.2](../docs/make/fortune.md)<a id='fortune'></a>**<br>
     Fortune is a small game that is meant to lighten up your life.
 It can be used to display a random entry from a cookie file.
-After having installed the package, just put some fortune- files into a directory and create a symbolic link to /var/media/fortunes like this: ln -s /var/media/ftp/ExternalDisk/fortunes/ /var/media/fortunes For your convenience I have packed some fortune-files up and uploaded them here: http://homepages.tu-darmstadt.de/~pkrueger/fortunes.7z If you'd rather get your own files, you could start looking here:
+After having installed the package, just put some fortune- files into a directory and create a symbolic link to /var/media/fortunes like this: ln -s /var/media/ftp/ExternalDisk/fortunes/ /var/media/fortunes For your convenience I have packed some fortune-files up and uploaded them here: http://homepages.tu-darmstadt.de/~pkrueger/fortunes.7z If you'd rather get your own files, you could start looking here: http://www.freebsd.org/cgi/cvsweb.cg...tune/datfiles/
      - [Paket konfigurieren](../docs/make/fortune.md#paket-konfigurieren)
      - [Anzeigen von fortunes beim Konsolen-Login](../docs/make/fortune.md#anzeigen-von-fortunes-beim-konsolen-login)

   * **<u>fowsr 1.0-20110904 (binary only)</u><a id='fowsr'></a>**<br>
     fowsr is a USB Data Collector application for WH1080 compatible weather stations.
 Output formats includes XML, Wunderground.com and pywws.
+See http://fowsr.googlecode.com for further information.

   * **[fstyp 0.1 (binary only)](../docs/make/fstyp.md)<a id='fstyp'></a>**<br>
-    fstyp can be used to heuristically detect which filesystem type a block
+    fstyp can be used to heuristically detect which filesystem type a block device contains.

   * **[FUSE 2.9.7 (binary only)](../docs/make/fuse.md)<a id='fuse'></a>**<br>
     Filesystem in Userspace (FUSE) is a free Unix kernel module that allows non-privileged users to create their own file systems without the need to write any kernel code.
 This is achieved by running the file systemcode in user space, while the FUSE module only provides a "bridge" to the actual kernel interfaces.
 FUSE was officially merged into the mainstream Linux kernel tree in kernel version 2.6.14.
 FUSE is particularly useful for writing virtual file systems.
 Unlike traditional filesystems which essentially save data to and retrieve data from disk, virtual filesystems do not actually store data themselves.
 They act as a view or translation of an existing filesystem or storage device.
 In principle, any resource available to FUSE implementation can be exported as a file system.
+In Freetz, the NTFS package depends on fuse, for example.

   * **[getdns 1.5.2](../docs/make/getdns.md)<a id='getdns'></a>**<br>
     getdns/Stubby is an application that acts as a local DNS Privacy stub resolver (using DNS-over-TLS).
 Stubby encrypts DNS queries sent from a client machine (desktop or laptop) to a DNS Privacy resolver increasing end user privacy.

   * **<u>Ghostscript fonts 8.11 (binary only)</u><a id='ghostscript-fonts'></a>**<br>
+    This package provides the Ghostscript fonts.

   * **<u>git 2.23.0</u><a id='git'></a>**<br>
     Git is a fast, scalable, distributed revision control system with an unusually rich command set that provides both high-level operations and full access to internals.

   * **<u>gntpsend 0.3.2-git (binary only)</u><a id='gntpsend'></a>**<br>
     Growl is a notification system for the Mac OS X. Applications can use Growl to display small notifications about events which the user deems important, in a consistent manner.
-This package provides a tool 'gntp-send' which allows to send notifications
+This package provides a tool 'gntp-send' which allows to send notifications to Growl.

   * **<u>GNU Make 4.2.1 (binary only)</u><a id='gnu-make'></a>**<br>
-    Make is a tool which controls the generation of executables and
+    Make is a tool which controls the generation of executables and other non-source files of a program from the program's source files.

   * **<u>GnuTLS 3.5.19 (binary only)</u><a id='gnutls'></a>**<br>
     GnuTLS is a project that aims to develop a library which provides a secure layer, over a reliable transport layer.
 Currently the GnuTLS library implements the SSL 3.0, TLS 1.0, and TLS 1.1 protocols.

   * **<u>gocr 0.49 (binary only)</u><a id='gocr'></a>**<br>
     GOCR is an optical character recognition program, released under the GNU General Public License.
-It reads images in many formats
+It reads images in many formats and outputs a text file.

   * **[gw6: Gateway6 client](../docs/make/gw6.md)<a id='gw6'></a>**<br>
     Client to build a tunnel to the ipv6 network (see http://go6.net).
 The binary will be installed as /usr/sbin/gw6c and CGI frontend will be provided for a simple configuration.
-A sample can be
+A sample can be found in /usr/share/gw6/.
      - [Alternativen](../docs/make/gw6.md#alternativen)

   * **<u>HAProxy 1.8.21</u><a id='haproxy'></a>**<br>